MrFriendCS/MrFriendCS.github.io/higher/H-SDD-Substring/instructions.md

-# H SDD - Substrings
+# H SDD - Substring

 ## Task

-Create multiple sub-programs that will create the substrings shown.
-Save the code as `substrings.py`.
-The functions should be robust.
+Implement the functions shown below.
+All the functions should be robust.
+If invalid parameters are passed to a function the original text will be returned unchanged.
+Save the code as `substring.py`.

 ![functions.png](assets/functions.png)